blossomwitch/happinessJournal/README.md

-# Boilerplate for PROG3017 Full Stack Programming with Express Server and MongoDB
+# Happiness Journal Web App with Express Server and MongoDB

-This project folder contains the React client side and the Express Server side with MondoDB
+This project folder contains the React client side and the Express Server side with MongoDB

 ## Available Scripts